 Spotlight on Age of Reason Studios

 I absolutely love this brand and everything it stands for, brilliant, unusual "fun" homewares and fashion but ethically sourced.
-I have several of the cushions dotted around my home which are always a talking point and one of the things I get requested the source of often when I post on instagram.
-It's Ali Mapletoft of Age of Reason Studios, talking about here journey to setting up the business, while bringing up two children and moving house.
+I have several of the cushions dotted around my home which are always a talking point and one of the things I get requested the source of often when I post on Instagram.
+It's Ali Mapletoft of Age of Reason Studios, talking about here journey to setting up the business, while bringing up two children and moving to a new house.

 1. What was the reason behind you starting your business?

 When I started the brand in 2011 it was hard to find exciting, fun ethical fashion and home brands who’s supply chain was transparent.
 By that I mean being able to see where their stuff was made, and know that it wasn’t made in a sweatshop.
 Things that were labelled ethical or sustainable tended to be beige or made from hemp, and there didn’t seem to be any logic in that.
 I think at the time there were cool brands making things ethically but telling that story to the customer was relatively new.
 There seemed to be very few brands sharing how they were empowering people while making indulgent, gorgeous things.
 Walking into London or New York department stores 6 years ago and asking where a gorgeous luxury item was made felt like asking whether or not it came from the moon.
 Even enquiring about British Made scarves in one of London’s oldest department stores had the shop assistant flummoxed, and me slightly embarrassed.
 She didn’t know, but maybe, possibly, if they phoned a few people they might be able to find out.
 I was already backing towards the door.
 Things have changed a lot now, and everyone from your mate’s teenage kids to leading market analysts will tell you that sustainability, ethics, conscious consumers, storytelling, and an empowered work force are global business and marketing trends that are set to grow.